-In its Best Graduate Schools 2021 rankings, U.S. News and World Report lists the Humphrey School among the top 10 graduate schools for public affairs out of 275 schools nationwide—a place we’ve held for the last four years.
-Six Humphrey School programs are also ranked among the top 20 specialty programs for public affairs schools in the United States:
+In its Best Graduate Schools 2023 rankings, U.S. News & World Report lists the Humphrey School as 10th among graduate schools for public affairs out of 269 schools nationwide.
+Several Humphrey School programs are ranked among the top specialty programs for public affairs schools in the United States:

 The Twin Cities: More Cool than Cold

-With more than 3 million residents, the Twin Cities of Minneapolis and St. Paul form the 16th-largest metropolitan area in the U.S. Together, they’re home to the #1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
+With more than 3 million residents, the Twin Cities of Minneapolis and St. Paul form the 16th-largest metropolitan area in the United States.
+Together, they’re home to the No. 1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
 Sure, Minnesota may be cold sometimes, but we're almost certain you'll warm up to it.

 Strong Global Links

-A degree from the Humphrey School can help set you on the path to changing the world—but as a Humphrey student, you'll also get a deeper understanding of the countless ways that the world can change you.
-In addition to welcoming faculty, students, and fellows from around the world, including Diplomat-in-Residence Mary Curtin, the Humphrey School encourages students to make global connections through national and international research opportunities.
+A degree from the Humphrey School can help set you on the path to changing the world—but as a Humphrey School student, you'll also get a deeper understanding of the countless ways that the world can change you.
+In addition to welcoming faculty, students, and fellows from around the world, the Humphrey School encourages students to make global connections through national and international research opportunities.

 In early 2020, Humphrey School students visited Puerto Rico as part of the UMN Global Convergence Lab, learning about post-disaster energy infrastructure in real time as a series of earthquakes shook the island.
 Working with NGOs and community members, the research team gained a deeper understanding of the urgency and importance of their work to develop resilient energy systems for disaster-prone areas.